UkoeHB/bevy_girk/USAGE.md

 - **Complete restart**: A hosted game is running and the client app and user client are both closed.
     1. When the user client connects to the host server, the host server will automatically send a `HostToUserMsg::GameStart` containing `ServerConnectToken` and `GameStartInfo`.
-    1. `ClientStarter::set()` with `launch_multiplayer_client()` in the callback.
+    1. Call `ClientStarter::set()` with `launch_multiplayer_client()` in the callback.
 Move the `GameStartInfo` into the callback and clone it there (the callback is `FnMut`).
     1. Launch the client with `ClientStarter::start()`.
 - **Client app restart**: A hosted game is running and the client app is closed but the user client is open.
-    1. Expose a 'Reconnect' button to users, which will display when `ClientStarter` has been set (i.e. was set by a game start but not cleared by a game over, implying a hosted game is still running).
+    1. Expose a 'Reconnect' button to users, which will display when `ClientStarter` has been set (i.e. it was set by a game start but not cleared by a game over, implying a hosted game is still running).
 On press, send `UserToHostRequest::GetConnectToken` to the host server.
     1. On receipt of `HostToUserResponse::ConnectToken`, use the already-set `ClientStarter` to launch the client app with `ClientStarter::start()`.
 - **Client app reconnect**: A hosted game is running and the client app disconnected but remains open (and the user client is open).
     1. The `ClientMonitor` will emit a `ClientInstanceReport::RequestConnectToken`.